 Certain patients, especially neonates, the elderly, and those with infections, are more likely to suffer serious complications during tracheal suctioning.
 When working with vulnerable populations, it’s critical to be mindful of the unique risks they face.
 First responders should also note that anyone can be injured by endotracheal suctioning so you must always carefully weigh the benefits and risks of suctioning the airway before proceeding.

-Editor's Note: This blog was originally published in February of 2021.
-It has been re-published with additional up to date content.
+Editor's note: This blog was originally posted in March 2022.
+It has since been updated with new information.